-AllStarLink is an organization devoted to the proliferation of the AllStarLink technology and to organize its public use.
+AllStarLink Inc., a 501(c)(3) non-profit organization is devoted to the proliferation of the AllStarLink technology and to organize its public use.
 Certainly, anyone can have a "private" system using this technology, and they would have no need for AllStarLink affiliation, but there needs to be a single, central point of organization for public use of this technology, and that's what AllStarLink provides.

 To qualify for AllStarLink affiliation, your repeater system must be either open (meaning that any licensed Amateur Radio station is welcome to fully use all of its functionality at any time), or at least semi-open (meaning that for permanent use, the owner of the system may require membership for use of all or part of its functionality, but non-members, particularly those visiting the area may use it on a temporary, short-term basis only).
 Some functions may be limited or un-available, but functions that allow for linking over the AllStarLink must be available to non-members at any time, and the system must be able to accept linking from any AllStarLink node.
 The DTMF control codes used for controlling linking and other AllStarLink-wide functions will be consistent among all nodes.
 Systems are welcome and encouraged to have other parts (such as other private nodes or remote bases, etc) of their radio systems not affiliated with AllStarLink.
 Our node numbering scheme (use the "List All Nodes" button above) was designed specifically with this in mind.